nesquena/gitdocs/README.md

 Gitdocs come with a handy web front-end that is available.
 This browser front-end supports the following features:

- * Explore all repos and directories
+ * Explore the files within all your shares
- * View source files in your repos with smart syntax highlighting (ruby, python, js, etc)
+ * View source files in your shares with code syntax highlighting
- * View text files in your repos with smart formatting (markdown, textile)
+ * View text files in your shares with smart formatting (markdown, textile)
- * View any file in your repos that can be embedded in the browser
+ * View any file in your shares that can be rendered inline (pdf, images, et al)
- * Edit and update text files with rich text editor (ace editor)
+ * Edit and update text files using a text editor
- * Upload or create new files in your repos
+ * Upload and create new files within your shares
- * Manage path settings and other configuration options
+ * Manage share settings and other configuration options

 To check out the front-end, simply visit `http://localhost:8888` whenever gitdocs is running.
-Yes, we know this currently looks (design-wise) like hot garbage.
-We will get to the aesthetics but patches and help welcome.

 ## Planned Features

 Gitdocs is a young project but we have big plans for it including:

- - Local-area peer-to-peer syncing, avoid 'polling' in cases where we can using a messaging protocol.
  - Click-to-share instant access granting file access to users using a local tunnel or other means.
- - Support for linux and windows platforms (coming soon), and maybe android and iOS as well?
  - Indexing and full-text search for all documents in a repo
+ - Better access to the versions for a particular file within the web front-end
+ - Tagging and organizing of files within the web front-end

 ## Prior Projects